 HUNGARIAN AND AMERICAN SERVICEMEN SERVE TOGETHER IN OPERATIONS

-Hungarian and American servicemen and women carry out complex, sometimes the most demanding special operations type of missions together.
-Our Operational Mentoring and Liaison Team (OMLT), manned jointly in Baghlan with Ohio National Guard troops, has trained and fought with a battalion-size Afghan force so it could reach full operational capability.
-The OMLT will be redeployed as a Military Advisory Team (MAT).
-We celebrate the 20th Anniversary of successful cooperation between Hungarian Defense Forces and the Ohio National Guard in 2013.
+Hungarian and American servicemen and women regularly train together and carry out complex special operations.
+Our Operational Mentoring and Liaison Team (OMLT), manned jointly in Baghlan with Ohio National Guard troops, has trained and fought alongside a battalion-size Afghan force in its efforts to gain full operational capability.
+It is hoped the OMLT will soon be redeployed as a Military Advisory Team (MAT).

-In 2011, on average 14% of the overall force strength of land forces were deployed in different operations and missions (NATO, EU and other - over 70 % with NATO) in conformity with NATO’s usability target of 10%.
-Hungary also contributes around 200 troops (a maneuver company and staff officers) to Kosovo Force (KFOR).
+In 2013 an average of 14% of the overall force strength of Hungarian land forces were deployed across different operations and missions (NATO, EU and other - over 70 % with NATO) in conformity with NATO’s usability target of 10%.
+Hungary also contributes around 200 troops to Kosovo Force (KFOR).

 CONTRIBUTION TO CRITICAL CAPABILITIES

-By hosting and participating in the Strategic Airlift Capability Program (SAC), Hungary contributes to meeting a critical NATO and EU capability shortfall.
-The Heavy Airlift Wing (HAW), based at Pápa airbase in Hungary is the operational unit of SAC, featuring three state-of-the-art C-17 strategic lift aircraft employed for a diverse mission set that has included supply missions to Afghanistan and humanitarian missions to Haiti.
+As a regular host and participating member in the Strategic Airlift Capability Program (SAC), Hungary contributes to meeting critical NATO and EU capability shortfalls.
+The Heavy Airlift Wing (HAW) based at Pápa airbase in Hungary remains the operational unit of SAC and features three state-of-the-art C-17 strategic lift aircraft regularly employed in diverse mission sets including supply missions to Afghanistan and humanitarian missions to Haiti.

 In the wake of our losses, Hungary has strengthened its capabilities to counter improvised explosive devices (IED).
 In order to contribute to saving the life of our and allied soldiers, Hungary conducts NATO accredited advanced counter-IED “train the trainer” courses that help meet one of the most critical threats on today’s battlefields.

-Hungary leads NATO’s only accredited Military Medical Center of Excellence since 2009.
+Hungary also leads NATO’s only accredited Military Medical Center of Excellence since 2009.
 The Center provides cutting-edge combat medical training and expertise to deployed forces.
-At the NATO Chicago Summit, Hungary announced that in 2015-18 timeframe it will contribute fighter jets to the Baltic Air Policing mission, an important Smart Defense initiative.
+At the NATO Chicago Summit, Hungary announced that it will begin contributing fighter jets to the Baltic Air Policing mission, an important component of our Smart Defense initiative.
 Our combat aircraft will be deployed to help guard the airspace of Baltic states with no air force of their own, freeing up defense resources that they can invest in other capabilities.